Rely on Horror Review Score Guide

 1 — A Massive Failure: There is absolutely nothing redeeming about this score.
 The game is unfinished, broken, unplayable, or so ill-conceived that it doesn’t deserve the right to exist on this Earth.

-2 — Bad: Games that are incredibly broken (glitches, design choices).
+2 — Bad: Games that are incredibly broken (glitches, design choices) or a bore to play.

 3 — Poor: Games that may have been designed around a decent idea but fail on most counts.
 Small vapors of fun might be found here.

 4 — Below Average: Games that disappoint considerably more than they excite.
-These aren’t horrible, just broken enough to not want to recommend to anyone.
+These aren’t horrible, just flawed enough to not want to recommend to anyone.

 5 — Average: The definition of a “meh” game.
 It’s a video game that functions; it has some interesting moments, but those are balanced out with equally uninteresting ones.
 Indifference will be felt.